 How much does it cost to join the ladder?

 Nothing.
 The ladder is free of charge and open to the public.
-To play indoors, you receive discounted rates from Hockessin Indoor Tennis and Elkton Indoor Tennis.
-The rate is $15 per person for 1.5 hours.
-You do not need to be a member of Hockessin Indoor Tennis to play there, but you do need to be a member of Elkton Indoor Tennis.
-They charge $100 per season ($50 for 65+).
-This rate is prorated after January 1 and will be $50 ($25 for 65+) for the rest of the season.
+To play indoors, you receive discounted rates from Hockessin Indoor Tennis, Elkton Indoor Tennis and Delcastle Tennis Center.
+The rate is $20 per person for 1.5 hours if playing singles.
+The cost is $18.75 per person if playing doubles.
+You do not need to be a member of the participating clubs to play in their facility as long as it is an official ladder match.

 How do I sign up for the ladder?